 They called me on my cell phone two years after the project was rolled out and asked how to move old documents to the archive.
 I told them that I joined another company (Anadea Inc), so they would rather forward this question to their executive manager responsible for automation software.

-Customers tend to transfer responsibility to the camp of development.
+In projects that involve business management software development and integration, customers tend to transfer responsibility to software engineers.
 In their turn, developers prefer to solve all problems by writing more code.
 This is how they see the life.
 Obviously, not all problems can be solved that way.

 In particular, writing code does not help when it comes to rolling software out.
 Top managers of manufacturing enterprises with ERP systems know that the amount of work needed to install the software and teach the staff to properly use it is greater than the amount of software customization.
 They know they will have to live with the automation system after the developer completes the customization and switches to other projects.